 Erik van Heyningen

-Erik van Heyningen makes his debut with Pacific Opera Victoria in April 2020 as Escamillo in Bizet’s Carmen.
+Erik van Heyningen was scheduled to make his debut with Pacific Opera Victoria in April 2020 as Escamillo in Bizet’s Carmen.
+The production has been postponed.
+Updates will be posted when confirmed.

 Erik is currently a resident of New York City, where he is in the Artist Diploma in Opera Studies program at The Juilliard School.